 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

-We present a forward-looking monitoring program to identify sources of systemic risk and to develop preemptive policies to promote financial stability.
-The program reflects that private incentives can lead market participants to react to changes in financial regulations and economic conditions in ways that would increase systemic risk, and that the Dodd-Frank Act raised the standards for ex-post government intervention in a crisis.
-To guide such a program, we develop a framework that distinguishes between shocks, which are difficult to prevent, and vulnerabilities that amplify shocks, but can be reduced by preemptive actions.
+We present a forward-looking monitoring program to identify and track the sources of systemic risk over time and to facilitate the development of pre-emptive policies to promote financial stability.
+We offer a framework that distinguishes between shocks, which are difficult to prevent, and vulnerabilities that amplify shocks.
 Building on substantial research, we focus on leverage, maturity transformation, interconnectedness, complexity, and the pricing of risk as the primary vulnerabilities in the financial system.
-These vulnerabilities are tracked in four areas: systemically important financial institutions (SIFIs), shadow banking, asset markets, and the nonfinancial sector.
-The framework also highlights the policy tradeoff between reducing systemic risk and raising the cost of financial intermediation by taking preemptive actions.
+The monitoring program tracks these vulnerabilities in four areas: the banking sector, shadow banking, asset markets, and the nonfinancial sector.
+The framework also highlights the policy trade-off between reducing systemic risk and raising the cost of financial intermediation by taking pre-emptive actions to reduce vulnerabilities.